Riklik101/Obsidian-Public-Sync/publish/publish stuff/publish-your-obsidian-notes-with-linked-blog-starter.md

 **Note**: Make sure you don't delete the `/publish/home.md` file as that is your "landing page"

 Optionally, you can:
-- [[connect-obsidian-vault-with-github|Publish Notes within your Obsidian Vault]] by installing the Obsidian Git plugin
+- [[public-sync/publish/publish stuff/connect-obsidian-vault-with-github|Publish Notes within your Obsidian Vault]] by installing the Obsidian Git plugin
-- [[update-publish-settings-github-actions|Update the publish settings]] to publish your notes to a [[deploy-a-custom-linked-blog-starter|custom version]] of the linked-blog-starter
+- [[public-sync/publish/publish stuff/update-publish-settings-github-actions|Update the publish settings]] to publish your notes to a [[public-sync/publish/publish stuff/deploy-a-custom-linked-blog-starter|custom version]] of the linked-blog-starter